pranav-0309/text-emotion-recognition/README.md

 # Project Overview

+Below you can see a detailed overview of the project, all the code is located in the `notebook.ipynb` file.

 ## Data Collection:

 The dataset contains Reddit posts extracted via the reddit api and labeled with emotions: joy, anger, fear, and sadness.